* CEO Scott Thompson steps down after four months

 Inc and Facebook Inc, and produce a long-term strategy

 to convince investors to reverse its share slide.

-its more than 40 percent stake in Chinese Internet and
+of its more than 40 percent stake in Chinese Internet and

 e-commerce company Alibaba back to the Chinese company, after